Basis Points /

 November 30th, 2025

-• Allocator appetite is increasing: 46% of institutional allocators plan to increase hedge fund allocations over the next 12 months.
+• Allocator momentum is increasing: 46% of institutional allocators plan to increase hedge fund allocations over the next 12 months.

-• Demand for new managers is expanding: 40% are actively seeking new hedge-fund relationships rather than reinvesting with incumbents—putting more weight on digital visibility and lead prospecting.
+• Demand for new managers is expanding: 40% are seeking new hedge fund relationships rather than reinvesting solely with incumbents, increasing the importance of digital visibility during allocator-led discovery.

 • Emerging managers face higher scrutiny: Only 46% of allocators are open to emerging managers, unless their positioning is sharp, aligned & communicative of a clear niche.

-• Growth vision is now required: 63% say a credible scaling roadmap is essential when evaluating new managers, making strategic marketing nearly as important as performance.
+• Growth vision is now required: 63% require a credible scaling roadmap when assessing new managers, making strategic communication part of diligence.

-• Operational credibility is decisive: Over 70% cite lack of independent administration as a red flag, and nearly 80% have increased ODD requirements—making operational transparency a core part of the brand narrative.Shape
+• Operational credibility is decisive: Over 70% flag lack of independent administration as a red flag, and nearly 80% report higher ODD requirements—placing transparency at the center of manager evaluation.

-• New capital channels are expanding: ~75% expect flows from retail via semi-liquid structures; ~70% from family offices; ~69% from private banks.
+• Capital sources are broadening: ~75% anticipate flows from retail via semi-liquid vehicles, ~70% from family offices, and ~69% from private banks.

-• Allocations are being made for three primary reasons: outperformance potential (33%), access to niche strategies (33%) and favorable terms (22%).
+• Allocation decisions follow three drivers: outperformance potential (33%), access to niche strategies (33%), and favorable terms (22%).

-• Governance scrutiny is intensifying: 87% of institutional allocators have rejected a manager due to poor governance.
+• Governance failures are disqualifying: 87% of institutional allocators have rejected a manager due to governance concerns.

-• Customization is expected: 42% of allocators now routinely expect SMAs and tailored frameworks; wanting the ability to shape their exposure, risk, and reporting.
+• Customization is becoming standard: 42% now routinely expect SMAs or tailored mandates to control exposure, risk, and reporting.

 Sources: